KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/pathologization-of-independent-framework-development.md

 **3. Falsifiability Conditions**

-Does the framework specify conditions under which it would be false?
+Does the framework specify conditions under which it would not hold?
 A generative system establishes what would disprove its claims.
 A degenerative system is unfalsifiable — every challenge is absorbed into the framework as further confirmation (conspiracy logic).

 *Diagnostic marker:* Explicit falsifiability conditions stated within the framework's own documentation.